-DxO EIS runs on any ARM-based or x86-based device, using few MIPS per frame to compute the motion.
-The motion compensation can either be achieved by a dedicated IP or by the graphics engine, if available.
+DxO EIS runs on any ARM-based or x86-based device, using a minimal amount of MIPS per frame for computing motion.
+Motion compensation can be achieved through a dedicated IP or a graphics engine (GPU), if available.

-DxO EIS can also accept the input of a gyroscope for improved reliability.
+DxO EIS also accepts inputs from gyroscopes for improved reliability.